nisalperi/Aisle-Web-Library/README.md

 router.when(path,handler);
 ```

-'Parameters' object is sent as the first argument of the handler function.
+`param` object is sent as the first argument of the handler function.
 Parameters should be specified with the relative path.

 ```javascript
 router.when('/tag/:tag_id', function(params) {